nonstorio/nosenstory/README.md

-# NonStory Discord Bot (original in Python)
+# NosenStory API

-> **NonStory** (a.k.a.
+> **NosenStory** (a.k.a.
 "Nonsensical Story") is an improvised party game where players answer given short questions, and as result their answers are composed in a brief nonsensical story which is fun to read!

-Here we have Discord bot that automates chat gameplay for NonStory.
+**NS API** is a client-agnostic interface for maintaining NosenStory's game process across multiple chat platforms.

 ## Prerequisites